Greek Apricot Tart Recipe (Pasta Flora)

 • The eggs need to be at room temperature so that they can mix well with the butter and sugar.

-• Allow the dough to cool in the fridge for at least 20-25 minutes.
-This will allow time for the butter to cool and make the dough easier to shape into the baking pan.
-While you press the dough in the baking pan, you can refrigerate the remaining 1/3 of the dough (this is the amount you’ll use for the top of the pie tart).
-Then, once the pie tart base is ready, cover it well with saran wrap and place it in the fridge to cool while you make the designs for the top of the jam tart.
+• Let the dough chill in the fridge for at least 20-25 minutes.
+This helps the butter firm up, making it easier to press the dough into the baking pan.
+While you’re working on the base, pop the remaining 1/3 of the dough (for the top of the tart) back in the fridge.
+Once the tart base is ready, cover it with plastic wrap and let it chill again while you get creative with the design for the top!

 • If you’re using vegan butter, the dough may be slightly softer.
 You can allow it to cool for longer in the fridge (at least an hour).
 If you’re hoping to make a lattice design, then you may need to add more flour to the 1/3 of the dough that is set aside for the top design of the apricot tart.